Abrar Hussain (boxer)

-He was the Deputy Director of Pakistan Sports Board and chairman of the Provincial Sports Board in Pakistani province of Balochistan.
-He was shot dead outside of his office in the southwestern city of Quetta on June 16, 2011 by two unknown gunmen on a motorbike He belonged to a minority ethnic group of Hazara and followed the Shia sect of Islam.
-His killing was allegedly inspired by sectarianism.
+He was the deputy director of Pakistan Sports Board and chairman of the Provincial Sports Board in Pakistani province of Balochistan.
+He was shot dead outside his office in the southwestern city of Quetta on June 16, 2011, by two unknown gunmen on a motorbike He belonged to the Hazara ethnic group and followed the Shia sect of Islam.
+His killing allegedly had sectarian motives.

 Early life

-Hussain was born February 9, 1961, in Mehrabad, Alamdar Road, a Hazara ethnic neighborhood in the southwestern city of Quetta, Pakistan.
+Hussain was born February 9, 1961, in Mehrabad, Alamdar Road, a Hazara ethnic neighborhood in the city of Quetta, Pakistan.
 Some sources list his birth date as February 9, 1965.

 Career

 In 1983 Hussain made his international debut in Asian Boxing Championship in Japan where he won a bronze medal.

 In 1984 Hussain represented Pakistan in Summer Olympics in Los Angeles.
-He participated in boxing men's welterweight and was ranked 17T.
+He participated in the men's welterweight event and was ranked 17T.

 In 1988, Hussain represented Pakistan in Summer Olympics in Seoul, South Korea.
 He participated in men's Light-middleweight and was ranked 9T.

 In 1992 Hussain represented Pakistan in Summer Olympics in Barcelona, Spain.
 He participated in men's Light-middleweight was ranked 17T.

 In 1985 Hussain represented Pakistan in South Asian Games in 1985 South Asian Games in Dhaka, Bangladesh and won a gold medal.

 In 1990 Hussain represented Pakistan in the Asian Games of 1990 and won a gold medal.